DomizianoScarcelli/computer-science-sapienza-notes/Machine Learning/Meta-Learning.md

 Exam:
   - Advanced Machine Learning
 ---
 Meta-Learning is the branch of machine learning that focuses to learn how a model learns.
-It studies one-shot learning, few-shot learning, [[Regularization, Hyperparameter tuning and Transfer Learning|transfer learning]] etc.
+It studies one-shot learning, few-shot learning, [[Hyperparameter tuning and Transfer Learning|transfer learning]] etc.

 Few-shot learning, meaning learning something with very few data, is done using prior knowledge (just like human do).